northrook/symfony-latte-bundle/README.md

-# symfony-latte-bundle
-Latte integration for Symfony.
+# Latte integration for Symfony